 This procedure is good for changing values for existing grading objects within the palette, but what about creating new tools within the palette?

 At this time, there is no way to update the image of the new tool.
-In other palettes, through the right-click menu of a selected tool, one can specify a new image as shown, but these options are not (yet) available for the Grading Objects.
+In other palettes, through the right-click menu of a selected tool, one can specify a new image (as shown below), but these options are not (yet) available for the grading objects.

 The Grading Optimization program is a new and different way to perform complex grading within Civil 3D.
 It comes with a variety of tools in its own tool palette, with pre-configured parameters.
 You can change these default parameters to suit your needs.
 You can also copy existing tools within the palette to create new tools.
 You need to change the name of the new tool and its corresponding default parameters.

 ASCENT hosted a webinar on the Grading Optimization program, which can be viewed here.